valentinaschiavon99/tor-relay-partitioning-gsoc2025/README.md

 ## 🤝 About
 This work builds on academic research in **AI governance and cybersecurity**, and represents a step toward contributing to **open-source privacy infrastructure**.

+⚠️ Note: This repository is currently in the GSoC 2025 proposal phase.
+Development is exploratory and will follow official coding guidelines upon acceptance.

 ## 📬 Contact
 Valentina Schiavon
 [LinkedIn](https://www.linkedin.com/in/valentinaschiavon1/)